-Tells of Steve Carell’s middle-aged (again) almost typecast character… Cal (Carell) is being dumped (again) then asked for a divorce (again).
-As a wife (Julianne Moore) leaves him for the dubious delights of Kevin Bacon’s co-worker David.
+Tells of Steve Carell’s middle-aged (again) almost typecast character… Cal (Carell) is being dumped (again) and then asked for a divorce (again).
+His wife (Julianne Moore) leaves him for the dubious delights of Kevin Bacon’s co-worker David.

 Then at a bar and in some wee montages, Cal is given man to man “seduction” advice.
-Including fashion tips to chat up lines from serial heartbreaker, Ryan Gosling’s Jacob.
+Including fashion tips to chat-up lines from serial heartbreaker, Ryan Gosling’s Jacob.
 Who better to do this, than this pin-up meme in real life and in this movie, a cad and a bounder.
-And as the first in-film public information film of How to Pick up Girls as presented by Ryan Gosling.
-With Jacob’s Dirty Dancing (1987) chat up line which seems to work 100% of the time, all of the time.
+And included is the first in-film public information film of How to Pick up Girls as presented by Ryan Gosling.
+With Jacob’s Dirty Dancing (1987) chat-up line seems to work 100% of the time, all of the time.
 And works on one of the ladies in the cast, but tbh wouldn’t work on me.

-Emma Stone, however, has her heart-broken with a lack of commitment from her boyfriend.
+Emma Stone, however, has her heart broken by a lack of commitment from her boyfriend.
 Meanwhile, Cal’s other kid is suffering from the unrequited love of a different kind as he’s besotted with the slightly older babysitter, Jessica.
-Jessica is, in turn, is obsessed with Cal.
+Jessica is, in turn, obsessed with Cal.
 Cal is best friends with her dad.
 (Confused yet?).